opentargets/genetics-sumstat-harmoniser/readme.md

 Work in progress.
 Todo:
 - Finalise output format
-- Add option to assume forward strand
+- Add option to assume forward/reverse strand
+- Add preliminary check of forward/reverse stats
 - Add option to use odds ratio (OR), rather than betas
+- Remove allele frequency filter

-- Find way to speed up reference VCF query (currently using tabix which takes up 85% of run time).
+Find way to speed up reference VCF query (currently using tabix which takes up 85% of run time).
 Possibilities:
   - [Giggle](https://github.com/ryanlayer/giggle) is reported to be faster than tabix, but I don't know if this is only for multiple querys.
   - Load required lines from reference VCF into memory